 Always take this medicine exactly as your doctor or pharmacist has told you.
 Check with your doctor or pharmacist if you are not sure.

 - this medicine contains 1018mg of lithium citrate in each 5ml.
 This is the same as 400mg lithium carbonate

 - take this medicine by mouth

 - if you feel that the effect of your medicine is too strong or too weak, do not change the dose yourself, but talk to your doctor or pharmacist

-- 4 to 5 days after you have started your treatment
+- 4 to maximum of 7 days after you have started your treatment

 - then every week until your lithium levels are at a constant level in your blood

 - once the levels are stable, you will have this test every 3 months.